Code-Institute-Submissions/GraceObaEllyone-Elyon-Global-Eductional-Hub_JulyResub/README.md

 ● Once the learner accepts the offer and complete the course, they would write a testimonial of the final success of completing the course would be automatically included in the site's showcase.

-● Build a custom js display mechanism for the Elyon Global Educational Hub Community Blog/reflective learning journal i.e learners’ experience .
+● Build a custom js display mechanism for the Elyon Global Learning Hub Community Blog/reflective learning journal i.e learners’ experience .

 FRONT-END Content